RHS and MSAT (3+2 Pathway) in 5 Years

 • PUBH 3150: Introduction to Public Health (3)

-• Completed all remaining RHS support courses and WSU general education requirements
+2. Complete the remaining RHS support courses and WSU general education requirements.

-• Observed or shadowed an athletic trainer for at least 50 hours
+3. Observe/shadow a certified athletic trainer (ATC) for at least 50 hours

-• Before submitting your application through ATCAS, email conradgabler@weber.edu to receive a coupon code for a discounted application fee.
+• Before submitting an application through ATCAS, conditionally accepted students can email conradgabler@weber.edu to receive a coupon code for a discounted application fee.

 • GRADUATE COURSEWORK